 Welcome back to the Great American Poker Trip.
 My name is Jack Laskey and I’m a co-host of the Just Hands Poker Podcast.
 My co-host (and fellow Cardplayer Lifestyle contributor) Zach Resnick and I started in Washington D.C. and are slowly making our way to California.
 Along the way I’m taking some time to reflect on the trip highlights and the poker scene across the country.
 In our last installment, we visited New Orleans.
 In this installment, I’ll be telling you about the poker we played in Houston, Texas.

 A note to readers: I am not currently in Houston and actually haven’t been for a few months.
 I am writing and publishing these articles after the fact.
 I’m including this note because of Hurricane Harvey and is catastrophic effect on Houston.
 Zach and I stayed with a friend whose house took on over three feet of water.
 I’m almost certain that all of the places where we played poker in Houston have been flooded if not destroyed.
-If you have not already, please considering donating to the Hurricane Harvey relief effort via this link, which provides you with a list of reputable charity options.
+If you have not already, please considering donating to the Hurricane Harvey relief effort.
 Also, consider using poker for good and organize a charity tournament with friends or try to find one of the dozens of charity poker tournaments popping up around the country to benefit the people of Houston.

 The Houston Underground Poker Scene